Your 27 Year Old Roommate

 The Challenges of Shared Finances: A Lesson in Transparency

 Managing shared finances also proved tricky.
 While we initially agreed to split bills evenly, the fluctuating nature of freelance income led to occasional imbalances.
-Liam's income was more consistent than mine during certain periods, and this created a sense of inequity.
+Still, liam's income was more consistent than mine during certain periods, and this created a sense of inequity.
 We resolved this by creating a shared spreadsheet to track expenses, ensuring complete transparency and fairness in our contributions.
 This was a crucial step in building trust and preventing future resentment.

 Learning to Communicate: The Art of Compromise

 The key to surviving a year of cohabitation with Liam has been open and honest communication.
 We learned the importance of expressing our needs and frustrations respectfully, without resorting to blame or accusations.
 We had several frank discussions about our differing lifestyles and preferences, and we learned to compromise.
-For example, I agreed to be more flexible with Liam’s late-night work sessions, and he agreed to be more mindful of noise levels.
+Take this: I agreed to be more flexible with Liam’s late-night work sessions, and he agreed to be more mindful of noise levels.
 Similarly, we established a system for managing guests, ensuring that neither of us felt overwhelmed or overlooked.

 Liam's Personality and Influence: Beyond the Dishes